kucinginsom/Mybrary/Readme.txt

 Actual Server Address: http://localhost:3000 //mongodb server addres Live Server Address: http://127.0.0.1:5500/ //live server check Go Live in visual code studio to get ip address to entry the live server address

+# git add .
+# git commit -m "Added General Style"
+# git push
+# git push heroku master

+STYLING REST OF MENU - ADD BOOKS create file form.css dont forget to import to main.css

+input and button are not the same with core. they have own style so we should change manually. in this example font-family